-The executive director of WFOE, Mr. Qiang Chen, who is the CEO of Qianhai, is currently managing Qianhai pursuant to the terms of the Exclusive Service Agreement.
+The CEO of WFOE, Mr. Qiang Chen, is currently managing Qianhai pursuant to the terms of the Exclusive Service Agreement.
 WFOE has absolute authority relating to the management of Qianhai, including but not limited to decisions with regard to expenses, salary raises and bonuses, hiring, firing and other operational functions.
 Upon establishment of the Company's audit committee at the consummation of this offering, the Company's audit committee will be required to review and approve in advance any related party transactions, including transactions involving WFOE or Qianhai.